damian-romero/damian-romero.github.io/_pages/about.md

 My research interests lay in the intersection between **communication outcomes, theoretical linguistics, and big data**.

-### Backend Software Development, Data Curation, and Outreach
+### Machine Learning Internship 💥

+I am a Machine Learning intern at [Explosion AI](https://explosion.ai/)!
+I am beyond happy to be able to work with all the great people in this team.

+### Natural Language Processing Work as a Graduate Assistant 🤖

-I am currently working as a Graduate Assistant for the University of Arizona Libraries under the supervision of [Dr. Chun Ly](https://astrochun.github.io/) in DevOps, data curation, and outreach for the University of Arizona Libraries' [Research Data Repository (ReDATA)](https://data.library.arizona.edu/redata).
+I am currently working as a Graduate Assistant for the School of Information for Dr. Tracy Crane and Dr. Steven Bethard on an NIH Grant.
+Our aim is to us NLP to help improve outcomes of cancer prevention interventions in the U.S. Hispanic Spanish-speaking population, specifically Latinas suffering from ovarian cancer.
+My duties include:
+* Assisting in the writing of a minority supplement grant application
+* Creation of linguistic annotation guidelines for speaker diarisation and adaptation of the Motivational Interviewing Treatment Integrity Coding
+* Language annotation of English and Spanish audio datasets of cancer-survivors' coaching sessions
+* Theorization of Motivational Interviewing causal models and cultural limitations
+* Statistical analysis and ML modeling of Lifestyle Intervention for Ovarian Cancer Enhanced Survival (LIVES) data

-### Dissertation work
+### Dissertation work 📚

 My dissertation work is on cutting-edge analysis of teacher-student interactions.
 Specifically,